Chocapic: Overview

 The cereal consists of cocoa flavored wheat flakes.
 Chocapic is available in 30 grams, and 375 grams packages.
 The cereal's mascot is Pico (Koko the Koala in Asia), a dog that loves chocolate, and is always referring to the fact that Chocapic has a strong chocolate flavour.
 In later advertisements he is seen with a child preventing several thieves from stealing the cereal and explaining the origin of Chocapic (the most usual explanation being that a balloon filled with chocolate burst and landed in a field, creating the choco petals).

 A new product related to this cereal, Chocapic Duo, has been recently created, which features the usual chocolate petals, as well as white chocolate flavored petals.

 Similar products

-Similar in flavor and texture to Chocos by Kellogg's.
+Similar in flavor and texture to Chocos by Arqui.
 Somewhat similar to other chocolate-flavored cereals like Cocoa Krispies (also known as Coco Pops or Choco Krispies outside North America) and Cocoa Puffs (Nesquik outside North America).